Counting curves via degeneration: Lines on K3 surfaces via deformation

 Each $\Bbb P^2_i$ has a natural structure of a toric variety, in which the lines mentioned above are the toric divisors.
 Let

 be these projective lines.
 Let $L = \cup_{i=1}^6\ell_i$ be the union of them.
-Each $\ell_i$ has two distinguished points, which are the triple-intersections of the projective planes.
-We write by $\ell_i^{\circ}$ the complement of these two points.
+Each $\ell_i$ has 2 distinguished points, which are the triple-intersections of the projective planes.
+We write by $\ell_i^{\circ}$ the complement of these 2 points.